 Two others and I got off the train in Pontorson, which is located about five miles south of Mont Saint Michel.
 Fortunately the bus I read about actually existed, and it was waiting at the rural train station when I arrived.
 I boarded, paid a few Euros fare, and took a seat.
 Only one other person and the driver were on board, much to my surprise considering how popular I thought this place was.

 For years, it has always cracked me up how many people randomly appear at ski resorts.
 You drive for miles and miles through weaving backroads with barely any other cars in sight, and suddenly you arrive and are greeted by thousands of other visitors.
 Where did you all come from?
-Same deal here.

-The ride from the train station took lasted about fifteen minutes before the medevial abbey came into view.
+The ride from the train station took lasted about fifteen minutes before the medieval abbey came into view.
 The tides were low and we drove right across the causeway.
 I got dropped off right near the town, and I meekly asked the driver in French how to catch the bus back.
 She pointed to a spot on the other side of the road.

 It finally came - right on time, but not a minute before - and one other person rode back with me.
-He promptly disappered when we got to the trains, leaving me alone for a ninety minute wait.
+He promptly disappeared when we got to the trains, leaving me alone for a ninety minute wait.
 A nice, but completely French, station attendant passed through the newly-renovated but seemingly seldom-used station lobby a few times while I was there.
 I didn’t think he noticed me as I was crouched behind a row of chairs against the wall to charge my phone.

-Some time later I heard the bus pull up outside again - the last trip of the day and the one a more daring visitor would take.
+Some time later I heard the bus from the abbey pull up outside again - the last trip of the day and the one a more daring visitor would take.
 No one got off except the driver I heard get into his car and drive away.
 Shortly after, the attendant announced the station’s closure for the day.
 I showed him my ticket, clarified the meaning of 6:41 PM, and he indicated where I should wait outside.
-I exited, he locked up and walked off, leaving me alone.
+I exited, and he locked up and walked off, leaving me alone.

 I continued waiting on the platform and eventually two others appeared about ten minutes before the train’s scheduled arrival.
 I envied that splendid timing in the moment.
 The train did come in to view, and I rode it 40 minutes to Foligny.
 The connecting train was delayed, so I got to walk an additional mile that day in the 10 by 10 plot on the Foligny platform, and there was a nice family with dogs to keep me company.
 I finally boarded the train to Paris, and three hours later I arrived.